ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/06-dispatch.md

 A pulpy mess, I guess?
 ```

-Which is the return values for the `Fruit` base class `Blend()` implementation.
+Which is the return value for the `Fruit` base class `Blend()` implementation.
 The line `forEach(Fruit item in toBlend)` explicitly tells the interpreter to treat the `item` as a `Fruit` instance, so of the two available methods (the base or super class implementation), the `Fruit` base class one is selected.

 C# 4.0 introduced a new keyword, [dynamic](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/using-type-dynamic) to allow variables like `item` to be dynamically typed at runtime.
 Hence, changing the loop to this: